victoriaascani/8-bit/README.md

 # Understanding 8-bit Graphics :)

 To start, let's understand what is meant when talking about 8-bit graphics.
 When video game consoles were first created in the 70s, the processors were naturally not as advanced as the processors used nowadays.
 Any new computer these days runs on a 64-bit processing system.
-In the 70s, they ran on 8-bit.
+In the 80s, the first computer to run on a 32-bit processor was released however, due to their smaller size, game consoles were limited to 8-bit.

 ## let's start from the basics..
 ### what are these 'bits' you speak of?